 EWL - iShares MSCI Switzerland Index ETF

-This exchange traded fund from iShares was launched in March of 1996 and targets public companies that are either located in Switzerland or conduct the majority of their business in the country by using the MSCI Switzerland Index (NDDUSZ) as its underlying benchmark.
+This exchange-traded fund from iShares was launched in March of 1996 and targets public companies that are either located in Switzerland or conduct the majority of their business in the country by using the MSCI Switzerland Index (NDDUSZ) as its underlying benchmark.

-FXF - CurrencyShares Swiss Franc Trust ETF
+FXF - Invesco CurrencyShares Swiss Franc Trust ETF

-Since gold assets in other gold ETFs can be stored in locations like New York, London, and now Singapore (AGOL), this Swiss gold ETF gives investors the opportunity to diversify their “gold-holding” locations by having their gold held in a different location.
+Since gold assets in other gold ETFs can be stored in locations like New York, London, and now Singapore (AGOL), this gold ETF gives investors the opportunity to diversify their “gold-holding” locations by having their gold held in a different location.

 The fund was launched in September of 2009 and the price of the fund correlates with the spot price of gold less the Trusts expenses.

-FSZ - First Trust Switzerland Alpha Dex Fund
+FSZ - First Trust Switzerland AlphaDEX Fund

+The fund was launched in February of 2012, and there are about 40 companies in the holdings in all.
 Each company must either be located in Switzerland or conduct the majority of their business in the country.
-Also, they must be publically traded on the local stock exchange.
+Also, they must be publicly traded on the local stock exchange.

-As with any investment (not just ETFs) it is very important to conduct thorough research before making any trades.
+As with any investment (not just ETFs), it is very important to conduct thorough research before making any trades.
 So if you are considering any of the above funds for your portfolio, make sure you understand how they work, what is in the fund, how they react to different market conditions and the risks involved.
 If you have any questions about the ETFs consult your broker or speak to a financial professional.
 Then, once you’ve completed your due diligence, you can add (or short) and or all of these Swiss ETFs to your investment strategy.